Vie-devr/Builder/README.md

-Builder - simple python script to build C/C++ project.
+Builder - simple python script for building C/C++ projects.
 It is parsing all "#include"'s from project files and passing them to gcc/g++.

 # Usage